CubeAPM

 Why Look for Splunk Observability Cloud Alternatives?

-Splunk Observability Cloud’s host-based pricing model makes it expensive for mid-sized teams and nearly unsustainable at enterprise scale.
+Splunk Observability Cloud’s host-based pricing model makes it expensive for smaller teams.
 Infrastructure monitoring starts at $15 per host/month, with full-stack plans rising to $75 per host/month.
 And that doesn’t include extra charges for data retention and add-ons.
 Many users flag escalating costs as the main reason they seek alternatives.

 Splunk’s platform is powerful but not beginner-friendly.
 The interface is cluttered, and custom dashboards often require knowledge of Splunk’s proprietary query language.
 This makes onboarding new engineers slow and forces companies to rely on Splunk specialists.
 Reviews on G2 frequently mention the steep learning curve, while Reddit users compare Splunk unfavorably to simpler OTEL-native tools.